 Since tiny houses are newly popular, the methods for financing one are still relatively limited and not as traditionalThere are a couple financing options available to tiny house owners: builder financing, online lenders, personal loans and RV loans.
 It’s important to make sure your tiny house meets all of the requirements for whatever financing option you end up choosing.

 Rocket Mortgage® does offer tiny home financing, but if not on a permanent foundation, the appraiser has to be able to find comparables.

 10. Keeping Clean Can Be A Real Chore

 Despite the idyllic pictures that we see online, having much less space could mean having much more clutter.
-Without spare rooms to store things, it can be easy for your tiny home to fill up with misplaced items, unless you’re constantly maintaining your living space.
-Additionally, since most many tiny homes have more unique nooks and crannies, cleaning can become much more burdensome than in a standard home.
+Without spare rooms to store things, it can be easy for your tiny house to fill up with misplaced items, unless you’re constantly maintaining your living space.
+Additionally, since many tiny homes have more unique nooks and crannies, cleaning can become much more burdensome than in a standard home.

 11. No More Shopping Sprees